ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/06-The-Unity-project.md

     The ML-NPC object is our AI enemy character.

-1. Right click on _ML-Player_ and select _Align View to Selected_.
+1. To get a better look of the scene from the player's perspective, right click on _ML-Player_ and select _Align View to Selected_.
 This will change the scene view to the viewpoint of our player character at ground level.

-1. If you click on the arrow next to the object called UI, you will see several canvas objects.
-In Unity we use canvas objects to display the various parts of the user interface from the main menu (GamePlay_Canvas) to the touchscreen controls for mobile (MobileUI_Canvas).

-1. The scene should now look something like figure 2:
+You will see the inside of the arena and the enemy character off in the distance.

     ![Align View to ML-Player](images/ml-player-aligned-view.png "Figure 2.
 Align View to ML-Player")